RutledgePaulV/terraform-provider-counters/readme.md

 #### Semantic Version

-Use this to produce a semantic version which increments by step each time there's a change to any triggers of the relevant version component.
+Use this to produce a semantic version which increments each time there's a change to any triggers of the relevant version component.
 When the major version changes, the minor and patch versions start over at zero.
 When the minor changes, the patch version starts over at zero.

 ```terraform
 resource counters_semantic_version this {